cloudinary-community/gatsby-source-cloudinary/README.md

 ### `cloudName` (required)

-Cloud name of your Cloudinary account, can be obtained from your [Cloudinary console](https://cloudinary.com/console/).
+The Cloud Name of your Cloudinary account.
+You'll find it in your [Cloudinary console](https://cloudinary.com/console/).
 **Type:** String
 **Required:** ✅ Yes
 **Default:** n/a